MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/4-exercise-static-web-apps.md

 :::image type="content" source="../media/static-web-apps-resource-overview.png" alt-text="Azure Static Web Apps overview page":::

-Your app's now globally available, but it's still stuck at **Loading data ...** because there is no data or API yet.
+Your app's now globally available, but it's still stuck at **Loading data ...** because there's no data or API yet.
 You'll add the API for your web app in the next section.

 Congratulations!
 You've deployed your first app to Azure Static Web Apps!

 > [!NOTE]
 > Don't worry if you see a web page that says the app hasn't been built and deployed yet.
 Try refreshing the browser in a minute.
 The GitHub Action runs automatically when the Azure Static Web Apps is created.
 So if you see the splash page, the app is still being deployed.

-### Try the fallback route

-Your app is displaying the **Products** page in the browser.
-Notice the URL is **/products**.
-Now refresh the browser and test your fallback route.

-In your browser, press <kbd>F5</kbd> to refresh the page.
-Your app should reload successfully thanks to your fallback route in your routing rules!

 ## Next steps

 Your app is missing an API for its shopping list.
-Next, you'll explore how to add an Azure Functions API to your app that will be published to Azure alongside the static assets.
+Next, you'll explore how to add an Azure Functions API to your app that will publish to Azure alongside the static assets.